 - Traffic: Yes, traffic in Cusco will be bad.
 Yes, Peruvians are terrible drivers (the worst in Latin America).
-But Cusco isn’t Lima, and once you leave Cusco, you won’t see much in the way of traffic, and basically will only deal with vehicles passing you, and getting caught behind slow moving semi trucks or buses climbing up the big hills.
+But Cusco isn’t Lima, and once you leave Cusco, you won’t see much in the way of traffic at all, and basically will only deal with vehicles passing you and getting caught behind slow moving semi trucks or buses climbing up the big hills.

-- City Parking: Again, you only need to deal with that in Cusco, where you can find paid garages where you can securely park for the evening.
-But if you stay outside the historic city center, it will be much easier to drive and find parking.
+- City Parking: Again, you only need to deal with that in Cusco, where you can readily find paid garages where you can securely park for the evening.
+But if you stay a little outside the historic city center, it will be much easier to drive and find parking.

-- Roads Not Marked: It is very easy to get to Santa Teresa and Hidroelectrica.
+- Roads Not Marked: It is very easy to get to Santa Teresa and Hidroelectrica by car.
 Even a simple, free GPS app on your phone will get you there.
 Road conditions are more than fine, indeed this same route is the common back door route for tour operators as well.

 There is true freedom and flexibility when it comes to visiting Machu Picchu by car, thanks to the independence of having your own set of wheels.

-You can stop in whatever towns you like, stop and grab lunch where you want, and stop and take photos (the drive features some stunning scenery) whenever you like.
+You can stop in whatever towns you like, stop and grab lunch where and when you want, and stop and take photos (the drive features some truly stunning mountain scenery) whenever you like.

 You can’t do any of those things if you take public transport (a tour van to Hidroelectrica or the train to Aguas Calientes) or take a tour of Machu Picchu.

 How Much Does it Cost?

 When we were traveling to Machu Picchu by car, it was the two of us traveling, so the per person costs for gasoline and hotels would be divided in half if you are doing a per person cost.